Skip to content

 • Time — scrub, loop, and control playback speed

-• FPS — click to set frame rate limit or open the performance monitor
+• FPS — click to set frame rate limit or open Frame Times

 • Resolution — click to change scale, aspect ratio, zoom, or set a custom resolution